 At the same time, check there aren’t any old logos out there or the wrong address, expired promotions, defunct products, etc.

 Don’t give people an excuse to ignore you because you come across as disjointed.
 Write the sentence that says what you do.
 No need for a clever strapline – just be clear and use plain English.
-Otherwise, your lead generation services won’t stand a chance from day one.
+Otherwise, your lead generation service won’t stand a chance from day one.

-2. Is your word of mouth telling the whole truth?
+2. Is your Word of Mouth telling the whole truth?

 So many companies get their business through referral and recommendation.
-Word of mouth is the most powerful means of lead generation because good quality is being implied on both sides.
+Word of Mouth is the most powerful means of lead generation because good quality is being implied on both sides.
 But you do need to know what’s being said about you because your customers are likely to recommend you just for the services they use.
 Even then, they may get the story wrong.

 Look at Dyson – known for vacuum cleaners predominantly but we’re in no doubt that the company manufactures other appliances and equipment too.
 That’s not just word of mouth working; that’s planned communication.